050-3700-3196 info@watsucenter.jp 1817 Kanna Ginoza

 Cloth

 Light clothing is enough in Okinawa for most of the year.
-Maybe a sweater or 2 for the night in the spring and fall.
-In January and February, it can be windy and chilly.
+Maybe a sweater or 2 for the night in the winter.
+In January and February, the coldest months, it can be windy and chilly.
 Still, sweaters are usually good enough.

 There is a washing machine at your lodge.
-Towels are provided at your lodge, also at the spa that we do the class in.
+Towels are provided at your lodge, also at the spa where we do the class.
 But it is highly recommended that you will bring a quick-dry swim towel as we will be getting in and out of the pool so many times in a day.

 Cash